alibaba/ice/packages/route-manifest/README.md

 # @ice/route-manifest

-Generate route manifest based on the `src` directory in the project for ICE 3.0.
+Generate route manifest based on the `src` directory in the project for ice.js 3.

 ## API